shihabist/Online-Judges-Solutions/README.md

 # UVa
-It's just a simple collection of my UVa solutions.
+A small collection of my UVa solutions.